One unit of credit equals four semester hours.

 This course will utilize the Facing History and Ourselves curriculum to facilitate student’s exploration of the historical and current realities of being LGBTQ in America.
 Specifically, it will use the Facing History concepts of identity, membership, we/they, creating the other and universe of obligation to examine the LGBTQ experience in America.
 Students will consider

 the history and development of LGBTQ identity and how it has changed over time in the U.S. Where appropriate, comparisons with the LGBTQ experience in Europe will also be made.
 Emphasis will be put on examining the efforts to both exclude and include the LGBTQ community in certain societies and cultures at various times in history and what the results were of these measures on the development of the identities of LGBTQ individuals and the wider LGBTQ community.

 Directed study of intercultural topics determined by faculty expertise and student interest.
 Contact instructor for course description.
 Repeatable for credit.

 Students will study the many parallels between the Anti-Apartheid struggles of South Africa and the Civil Rights Movement in the United States.
 Drawing upon intercultural content within an international context, this course will address critical race theory and include writings by and about Tutu, King, Gandhi, Mandela, Biko, and Malcolm X, as well as learning from the oral traditions of 1960s activists.
 The seminar format will allow for direct interaction and learning from international activists.
 Student assessment will include a research project that involves interviewing of actual participants in these historical events.

 .50 or 1.00 credit

 An independent course for students to pursue their special intercultural interests.
-Prerequisite: Consent of the ICS department chair.
+Prerequisite: consent of the ICS chair or course instructor.
 Upon request and approval.